neoforged/Documentation/docs/advanced/featureflags.md

 }
 ```

-There are a couple methods in which you can provide a feature pack to your users.

-Installing these packs differs depending on if its being installed into a single player world or a server.
+There are a couple of ways for users to obtain a feature pack, namely installing them from an external source as a datapack, or downloading a mod that has a built-in feature pack.
+Both of these then need to be installed differently depending on the [physical side](../concepts/sides.md).

 **External**